 - If you prefer, you can leave potted begonias outside and let frost kill the foliage.
 This will force the plant to go dormant quicker.
 Once the foliage is dead, cut off all the stems and bring pot indoors for the winter.

 - Store potted begonias in a cool dark room, or a room that gets low light.
 Water sparingly (or not at all) until spring.
 Do not over water though, or the tubers could rot!

 - The tuber may continue to send out new growth during the winter, but this growth will end up being spindly and weak.
 Cut off any winter growth before placing the plant back outside.

 - In the spring, move the pot into a bright location outside and begin watering it.
 You can add fertilizer if desired (it’s hit of miss for me).
 This is the time to repot the plant if it’s root bound.
 Here’s more information about bringing plants out of dormancy.

 Overwintering begonias is easy, and it’s a great way to save your favorite varieties every year.
 And now that you know how to store tuberous begonias, you can start a collection!

 More Posts About Overwintering Plants

-- How To Overwinter Sweet Potato Vine Cuttings
+- How To Overwinter Sweet Potato Vines Indoors

-Share your tips for overwintering begonias in the comments below.
+Share your tips for overwintering begonias, or for how to store begonia tubers in the comments below.